A Job Offer Too Good To Be True

 - If you insist on responding to job opportunities that sound like the one described above, inform your contact at the charity or company that you will not forward any money until the check they sent you clears.
 The contact person likely will not respond and will not contact you again.

-- If you believe you have encountered a counterfeit check scam similar to the one described above, please contact the Michigan Attorney General's Office, Consumer Protection Division, and the United States Postal Inspector Service at the numbers listed below.
+- If you believe you have encountered a counterfeit check scam similar to the one described above, please contact the Michigan Department of Attorney General, Consumer Protection Division, and the United States Postal Inspector Service at the numbers listed below.

-The BBB's Wise Giving Alliance has also prepared an alert on donation-processing scams, which can be accessed by visiting the Alliance's home page at www.give.org.
+The BBB's Wise Giving Alliance has also prepared an alert on donation-processing scams, which can be accessed by visiting the Alliance's home page.
 The BBB's alert advises consumers:

-If the organization claims to be a U.S.-based charity, ask it for a copy of its IRS Form 990, the financial report filed with federal and state governments.
-You also can check out the organization by contacting your state government's charity registration office (usually a division of the state's attorney general's office), visiting www.give.org (if a national charity), or if it is a local charity, visiting www.bbb.org to contact the Better Business Bureau in your area.
+- If the organization claims to be a U.S.-based charity, ask it for a copy of its IRS Form 990, the financial report filed with federal and state governments.
+You also can check out the organization by contacting your state government's charity registration office (usually a division of the state's attorney general's office), visiting the BBB Wise Giving Alliance (if a national charity), or if it is a local charity, visiting the BBB’s website to contact the Better Business Bureau in your area.

 Consumer Alerts on a variety of topics:

-Visit the Attorney General's Web site or call the Attorney General's Consumer Protection Division, toll-free.
+- Visit the Michigan Department of Attorney General's website or call the Attorney General's Consumer Protection Division, toll-free.
 The contact information is provided below.

 Consumer Protection Division